BETaaS/BETaaS_Platform-Tools/betaas-docs/github/betaas-service-bdm.md

 In particulare the following Apache Maven projects within the parent folder,implements the basic BDM services:

   	- betaas-service-bigdatamanager-data\betaas-service-bigdatamanager\betaas-service-bigdatamanager-service\betaas-service-bigdatamanager-service-core
   	- betaas-service-bigdatamanager-data\betaas-service-bigdatamanager-data-connector\betaas-service-bigdatamanager-data-connector-interface
       -	betaas-service-bigdatamanager-data\betaas-service-bigdatamanager-data-connector\betaas-service-bigdatamanager-data-connector-database

 #### BETaaS services used

-The BETaaS Service BDM does use the BDM TaaS BETaaS, available under {LINK TO BetaaS TaaS database} to get TaaS data to be stored in Service database.
+The BETaaS Service BDM does use the BDM TaaS BETaaS, available [here](/betaas-docs/github/betaas-taas-bdm-component.md) to get TaaS data to be stored in Service database.

 #### BETaaS Services provided